code-with-amitk/Code-examples/System-Design/Scalable/Botnet/Preventing_Botnet_attacks.md

   - *a.* Understanding DNS pattern of bots. bots communicates with botmaster using dynamic DNS.
 See [Connection & Rally Phase-3](Bot_Lifecycle)
   - *b.* Understanding File exchange patterns.
 Bot-master sends code files to bots during upgrade.
 See [Maintainence & Upgrading Phase-5](Bot_Lifecycle)

+- **4. Hoynets to capture bots / Intrusion Detection systems (IDSs)**
+  - Collect information from bots.
+After collecting information, it is possible to reach bot-master.
+  - Get bot binaries, inflate them with information and reach bot-master.